phi1010/django_application_framework/README.md

 # Readme

+The client to this server is available at https://github.com/zam-haus/door_pi

 0. Set your compose environment in .env (`docker compose` on Ubuntu, `docker-compose` on Debian, `podman-compose` if using Podman)
 1. Add the hostname
    1. in .env to ALLOWED_HOSTS